Qazzquimby/prototypical-tactics-game/tactics-site/public/rules.md

 - **Line**: A 1*N rectangle of spaces moving away from the source space.
 If no length is given, the line is infinite.
-- **Path**: A sequence of N orthogonally adjacent spaces, snaking around however you like.
+- **Path**: A sequence of N non-diagonally adjacent spaces, snaking around however you like.
 - **Burst**: All spaces in range N of the source space.
 - **NxN**: A NxN square of spaces.
 If it doesn't specify that it's centered, then it only needs to overlap the source space.